US: Swift, severe response if Russia sends troops to Ukraine

 “You deserve to live with security and dignity, like all people everywhere, and no one -– not Ukraine, not the United States, not the countries of NATO -– is seeking to jeopardize that.
 But what really risks your security is a pointless war with your neighbors in Ukraine, with all the costs that come with it -– most of all, for the young people who will risk or even give their lives to it,” he said.

-The U.S. and its NATO allies face a difficult task on the Ukraine crisis.
+The U.S. and its NATO allies face a difficult task on Ukraine.
 Biden has said he is not planning to send combat troops in the case of a further Russian invasion.
-But he could pursue a range of less-dramatic yet still risky military options, including supporting a post-invasion Ukrainian resistance.
+But he could pursue less-dramatic yet still risky military options, including supporting a post-invasion Ukrainian resistance.

 The rationale for not directly joining a Russia-Ukraine war is simple.
 The U.S. has no treaty obligation to Ukraine, and war with Russia would be an enormous gamble.
 But doing too little has risks, too.